awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-iis-layer.md

 If you were to add an instance to IISWalkthrough at this point and start it, AWS OpsWorks Stacks would automatically install the cookbooks but it would not run `install.rb`\.
 After an instance is online, you can run recipes manually by using the [Execute Recipes stack command](workingstacks-commands.md)\.
 However, a better approach is to assign the recipe to one of the layer's [lifecycle events](workingcookbook-events.md)\.
 AWS OpsWorks Stacks then automatically runs the recipe at the appropriate point in the instance's lifecycle\.

-You will probably want to install and start IIS as soon as the instance finishes booting\.
-You can accomplish this by assigning `install.rb` to the layer's Setup event\.
+Install and start IIS as soon as the instance finishes booting\.
+To do this, assign `install.rb` to the layer's `Setup` event\.

 **To assign the recipe to a lifecycle event**